 It’s surprising how many small businesses and entrepreneurs don’t use an email signature in their daily business email communications.
 Especially considering how easy it is to set up email signatures in the Microsoft 365 Outlook App.

 When it comes to your business email, using signature files are one of your most important branding, marketing and contact tools.

-So, let’s find out everything you need to know about, setting up and using signatures in Office 365, shall we?
+So, let’s find out everything you need to know about, setting up and using signatures in Microsoft 365, shall we?

 The importance of email signatures

 Email signatures are the closing text that is automatically appended to the end of each email you send.

 With an email signature, you have the opportunity to add contact information and a link to your website.
 Who doesn’t want to have a link to their website in every email that they send?
 With the advancement of technology you also have the option of including a photo of yourself or your logo, too.

 When properly crafted, your email signature contents can help to solidify that you are an astute technology user while soft-selling your enterprise to your contacts.

 Having a link to your website and your additional contact information also makes it easy for new contacts to get in touch.

 If you think about it, email signatures are the ultimate in online passive promotion when used properly and effectively.